turbo-sim/barotropy/docs/source/tutorials/two_component_systems.rst

-.. _tutorial_two_component:
+.. _two_component_systems:

-Tutorial: Two-component system
+Tutorial: Two-component systems
 =================================

 Explanation of how to use the code